New York Historical: Decline and revival

-In 2023, the New York Historical Society began constructing the 80,000 ft2 Tang Wing, designed by Robert A. M. Stern.
-The wing will contain collections on LGBTQ+ history.
-As of 2024, the wing is scheduled to open in 2026.
+In 2023, the New York Historical Society began constructing the 80,000 ft2 Tang Wing, designed by Robert A. M. Stern and featuring collections on LGBTQ+ history.
+Construction topped out in May 2025.
+The new wing opened to the public on June 18, 2026 with the inaugural exhibition Democracy Matters.

 Branding

-The Historical Society used an archaic spelling of the name "New York" from 1804 to 2024, hyphenating the city's name as "New-York," which was common in the 19th century when the institution was founded.
+The Historical Society used an archaic spelling of the name "New York" from its founding to 2024, hyphenating the city's name as "New-York," which was common in the 19th century when the institution was founded.
 The hyphen was still used in the 21st century to give the Historical Society a unique identity.
 In October 2024, however, the organization announced that it would be rebranding itself as New York Historical.
+The elimination of the word "Society" was intended "to signal that the institution is welcoming to all."
+The new logo, a stylized "H" designed by Lippincott, "reflects the history of New York state and Indigenous cultures of the United States".